smonroe4242/smonroe4242.github.io/README.md

 	- open, read, write, lseek, close
 	- malloc, realloc, free
 	- perror, strerror, exit
-- This is a group project, with three official members

 ### The Assembler:
 - Rules for a language containing 16 operations, each capable of taking 0 - 3 arguments
 - Label system capable of **forward and backward declarations**
 - Two pass system:
-	- Instructions are digested in to machine code as encountered
+	- Instructions are digested into machine code as encountered
 	- Label addresses are calculated as encountered and stored seperately
 	- Label references are filled with 0 in machine code buffer
 	- Blanks are filled with address offsets in second pass with known table of labels